 Samaritan’s two inpatient centers feature peaceful, home-like environments.
 The inpatient staff provides round-the-clock symptom relief for the comfort of your loved one.
-Your hospice nurse will work with you and your family to determine which Center is best for you.
+Your hospice nurse will work with you and your family to determine which inpatient hospice facility best meets your needs.

-Gerry is 74 years old and lived alone.
+Gerry is 74-years-old and lived alone.
 He was diagnosed with lung cancer two years ago that has spread to his liver and spine.
 On a recent visit, Gerry’s adult children, Robin and David, were alarmed to find him on the floor unable to stand after a fall four days before.
 The family discussed Gerry’s declining health, his safety, and his healthcare wishes.
-Robin would also move in with him to be his primary caregiver.
+Robin arranged to move in with him to be his primary caregiver.
 They decided he would forego rehab and other aggressive treatment, so his primary care physician referred him to Samaritan’s hospice care at home.
 Robin and David were relieved that he’d be getting comfort care to address his physical, emotional, and spiritual needs as his illness progressed.

-After several weeks, however, Gerry’s pain got worse, and the hospice team found it increasingly difficult to keep him comfortable.
+After several weeks, however, Gerry’s pain got worse, and the hospice team found it increasingly difficult to keep him comfortable at home.
 His hospice nurse proposed to Gerry and his family that he consider transferring from home to Samaritan’s inpatient hospice center in Mount Holly, NJ.
-The team’s goal was to bring his pain under control and transfer him back home where he wanted to be.
+The team’s goal was to bring his pain under control and then transfer him back home where he most wanted to be.

 Over the course of a four-day stay, Gerry received care from Samaritan’s inpatient hospice team of doctors, nurses, social workers, chaplains, and home health aides.
 Robin and David felt comfortable visiting with their children.
 They welcomed the opportunity to discuss their care planning questions with the team’s doctors and nurses.
 They appreciated how the spiritual support counselor was available to support them as well, as their dad went through this stage of his illness.

 Gerry’s pain medication was increased at special intervals and monitored around the clock until he again felt comfortable.
-Gerry was happy to return home with assistance from his children, and begin routine hospice care once again.
+Gerry was happy to return home with assistance from his children, to resume routine hospice care once again.